-Anomalous diffusion and non-Gaussian statistics are detected experimentally in a twodimensional driven-dissipative system.
+Anomalous diffusion and non-Gaussian statistics are detected experimentally in a two-dimensional driven-dissipative system.
 A single-layer dusty plasma suspension with a Yukawa interaction and frictional dissipation is heated with laser radiation pressure to yield a structure with liquid ordering.
-Analyzing the time series for mean-square displacement (MSD), superdiffusion is detected at a low but statistically significant level over a wide range of temperature.
-The probability distribution function (PDF) fits a Tsallis distribution, yielding q, a measure of non-extensivity for non-Gaussian statistics.
+Analyzing the time series for mean-square displacement, superdiffusion is detected at a low but statistically significant level over a wide range of temperatures.
+The probability distribution function fits a Tsallis distribution, yielding q, a measure of nonextensivity for non-Gaussian statistics.